lsimons/caseum/README.md

 # Caseum

-Caseum is a lightweight approach to software architecture using multiple views.
+Caseum is a simple approach to software architecture that combines multiple views to boost understanding and empathy across roles.

 ## Multiple views